7:30pm 1 - 10 SEPTEMBER 2023

 f) Areas marked ‘No Fishing’ - Fishing is not permitted from marked ‘No Fishing’ areas.
 All marina and Harbour Authority pontoons within the defined T.S.A.F. boundaries are also out of bounds, though it is permissible to fish from a boat moored alongside such pontoons, provided that no fishing takes place from the surface of such pontoons.

-g) No Wreck fishing is permitted in the rivers and estuaries.
+g) No Wreck fishing is permitted in the rivers and estuary

-i) The committee wish to remind all those taking part to ensure bait, line etc and any personal litter is cleared from the fishing areas and infrastructures.
+h) All Anglers entering to ensure bait, tackle and personal litter is cleared from the fishing areas and infrastructures.

-b) Any query on the Provisional Winners List must be received in writing to the Hon Secretary within 72 hours of the release of the List.
+b) Queries on the Provisional Winners List to the made to Hon Secretary within 24 hours of the release of the List.

 c) The committee reserve the right to refuse any entry.

-b) Any person who is, or has been banned from a club or competition, is excluded from entering the T.S.A.F.
+a) Any person who is, or has been banned from an Angling Club or competition, is excluded from entering the T.S.A.F.

-d) Anglers who purchase an individual or team entry ticket on the day of sailing from the Charter Boat Skipper must them self send a message by photo text of their ticket(s) to 07917 024282 BEFORE the Charter boat sails as proof of a valid entry
+b) Anglers who purchase an individual or team entry ticket on the day of sailing from the Charter Boat Skipper must themself send a message by photo text of their ticket(s) to 07917 024282 BEFORE the Charter boat sails as proof of a valid entry